My student is at one of your schools. How do I enroll?

 Do I get a refund if my student is out for the day?

-Regardless of whether or not your student is at school, the cafeteria cooks have ordered food for her and will be preparing it that day.
+Regardless of whether or not your student is at school, the kitchen cooks have ordered food for her and will be preparing it that day.
 There are no refunds.
 However, you are welcome to come during lunch and take your student’s food home.

 Do I get a refund if my student no longer attends the school?